Wakanda/wakanda-10-min-quickstart/README.md

 on the [Angular-Wakanda 10 minute quickstart](http://wakanda.github.io/angular-wakanda/#/doc/quickstart).

 ## Run
-Open the solution on Wakanda Studio, then it *Run Page*.
+Open the solution on Wakanda Studio, then hit *Run Page*.
 It will launch Wakanda Server, install npm dependencies then launch the application on a new tab, or on your default browser.